marain-dotnet/Marain.Instance/docs/adr/0005-multitenancy-approach-for-marain.md

 ```

 Contoso is licenced to use Workflow, and Litware is licenced to use both Workflow and Operations.
 This means that:
-- The Contoso tenant will contain storage configuration for the Workflow service (as with all this configuration, the onboarding process will default this to standard Marain storage, where data is siloed by tenant in shared storage accounts - e.g. a single Cosmos database containing a collection per tenant).
+- The Contoso tenant will contain storage configuration for the Workflow service (as with all this configuration, the onboarding process will default this to standard Marain storage, where data is siloed by tenant in shared storage accounts - e.g. a single Cosmos database containing a collection per tenant.
+However, clients can supply their own storage configuration where required).
-- The Litware tenant will contain storage configuration for both Workflow and Operations services.
+- The Litware tenant will contain storage configuration for both Workflow and Operations services, because it uses both directly.

 In addition, because both clients are licenced for workflow, they will each have a sub-tenant of the Workflow Service Tenant, containing the storage configuration that should be used with the Operations service.
 The Operations service does not have any sub-tenants because it does not have dependencies on any other Marain services: